-We address the problem of bandwidth selection in MLS surfaces.
-While the problem has received relatively little attention in the literature, we show that appropriate selection plays a critical role in the quality of reconstructed surfaces.
-We formulate the MLS polynomial fitting step as a kernel regression problem for both noiseless and noisy data.
-Based on this framework, we develop fast algorithms to find optimal bandwidths for a large class of weight functions.
+Abstract-We investigate the influence of bandwidth selection in the reconstruction quality of point-based surfaces.
+While the problem has received relatively little attention in the literature, we show that appropriate selection plays a significant role in the quality of reconstructed surfaces.
+We show how to compute optimal bandwidths for one class of moving-least squares surfaces by formulating the polynomial fitting step as a kernel regression problem for both noiseless and noisy data.
+In the context of Levin's projection, we also discuss the implications of the two-step projection for bandwidth selection.
 We show experimental comparisons of our method, which outperforms heuristically chosen functions and weights previously proposed.
-We conclude with a discussion of the implications of the Levin's two-step MLS projection for bandwidth selection.
+We also show the influence of bandwidth on the reconstruction quality of different formulations of point-based surfaces.
+We provide, to the best of our knowledge, the first quantitative comparisons between different MLS surface formulations and their optimal bandwidths.
+Using these experiments, we investigate the choice of effective bandwidths for these alternative formulations.
+We conclude with a discussion of how to effectively compare the different MLS formulations in the literature.